BK1031/BRIDGE-Rider-ios/README.md

 Now, go ahead and open the *BRIDGE-Rider.xcworkspace*.
 Make sure you open this and **not** the *BRIDGE-Rider.xcodeproj*.
 Build the project to make sure that no errors occur.

-You now have the Canary Release of the BRIDGE Driver App that you can sideload onto your device!
+You now have the Canary Release of the BRIDGE Rider App that you can sideload onto your device!

 *If there are any issues, feel free to let us know by creating a new issue report.*